HMS Kennet

 HMS Kennet was a Thornycroft type River Class Destroyer ordered by the Royal Navy under the 1902 – 1903 Naval Estimates.
 Named after the River Kennet in south west England, she was the first ship to carry this name in the Royal Navy.

 Construction

 She was laid down on 5 February 1902, at the Thornycroft shipyard at Chiswick and launched on 4 December 1903.
 She was completed on 1 January 1905.
 Her original armament was to be the same as the Turleback torpedo boat destroyers that preceded her.
 In 1906, the Admiralty decided to upgrade the armament by landing the five 6-pounder naval guns and shipping three 12-pounder 8 hundredweight (cwt) guns.
-Two would be mounted abeam at the foc'x'le break and the third gun would be mounted on the quarterdeck.
+Two would be mounted abeam at the foc's'le break, and the third gun would be mounted on the quarterdeck.

 Pre-War

 After commissioning she was assigned to the East Coast Destroyer Flotilla of the 1st Fleet and based at Harwich.

 On 7 August 1906, Kennet was struck by the destroyer Leopard in Plymouth harbour when Leopard was unsuccessfully attempting to avoid hitting a buoy.
 Kennet's rudder was damaged by the impact, while Leopard's hull was holed below the waterline when she struck the buoy.
 On 27 April 1908, the Eastern Flotilla departed Harwich for live fire and night manoeuvres.
 During these exercises the cruiser Attentive rammed and sank the destroyer Gala then damaged Ribble.

 In 1909/1910 she was assigned to China Station.

 On 30 August 1912, the Admiralty directed all destroyers were to be grouped into classes designated by letters, with the River-class becoming known officially as the E-Class.
 The class letters were painted on the hull below the bridge area and on one of the funnels.